 In addition to being rich in moisturizing and soothing vitamin E, sunflower oil also contains vitamin A, vitamin C, vitamin D, and a range of antioxidant carotenoids such as beta-carotene, which makes the skin less sensitive to the sun.
 The antioxidant concentration in sunflower oil helps keep sun-exposed skin from developing wrinkles and fine lines, both of which are common signs of free radical damage.
 At the same time, vitamin E will help smooth any existent wrinkles, making sunflower oil both the perfect antidote to damaged skin cells, and a restorative salve to support cell renewal.

 Given sunflower oil’s high concentration and wide range of skin-healing nutrients, it can take on a range of roles depending on the product.
-Calming, soothing, and reinvigorating alike, it is a multi-purpose emollient, one which we’ve chosen to use as a foundational ingredient in several of our products—from our Eye Firming Complex to our Cleansing Emulsion and Toning Lotion.
+Calming, soothing, and reinvigorating alike, it is a multi-purpose emollient, one which we’ve chosen to use as a foundational ingredient in our Super Nutrient Touch-free Face Moisturizer.

 Our beauty and wellness brand offers support, services and products to help you become WELL WITHIN your skin, mind and body.

 Sign up today and receive your special Friends and Family 20% off your first purchase, valid until May 31, 2017.

 Lynne + Renee